skip to content

 Essays

-Each of the three modules (the core course and two options) require a 3,000–4,000 word essay (not including footnotes and bibliography).
-Each essay counts towards 10 per cent of the final degree mark, for a total of 30 per cent.
+Students submit an essay of 3,000 - 4,000 words for each of the three taught modules (the core course and two options).
+Each essay is worth 10% of the final degree mark, for a total of 30%.
 Taken together, these essays form Part I of the MPhil.

-Students will also prepare a 2,000-word dissertation proposal essay due in the Lent term.
-This essay is mandatory but is not assessed.
-Students will meet with their supervisor to discuss the proposal and get feedback in preparation for the dissertation.
+Students also prepare a 2,000-word dissertation proposal essay due in the Lent term.
+This essay is not assessed, but students will meet with their supervisor to discuss the proposal and receive feedback in preparation for the dissertation.

 Apply Now